Jangyaseni666/HeartProfile/README.md

 ## "Empowering Your Heart Health: Predict, Prevent, Prosper"

 ### Discover Your Heart Health with Ease: Enter your health details to determine your risk of heart disease.
 We use the [Framingham Risk Score](https://en.wikipedia.org/wiki/Framingham_Risk_Score#Scoring) to calculate your heart risk in 10 years in terms of percentages.
 Also, explore our comprehensive resources and expert advice for individuals with heart conditions at our dedicated sister website, [HeartCare.com](heartcare.com).
+For medicines to buy online you can refer our subsidiary website,[Medibles.co](https://github.com/Jangyaseni666/DrugLords)

 ## *Here is a preview of our website:*